-In the Company's risk profile, the risk which most intensely affects the Company is market risk, mainly due to the Company's positions in its related undertakings, as high exposure to the same is found in countries outside the European Economic Area.
-That is followed by non-life underwriting risk, to which catastrophic credit and suretyship risk mainly contribute, due to the recession risk that burdens SOLUNION for 100% of the underwritten premiums and, lastly, credit and operational risks.
+The Company's risk profile has remained constant throughout the year.
+The risk which most intensely affects the Company is market risk, mainly due to the Company's positions in its related undertakings, as high exposure to the same is found in countries outside the European Economic Area.
+That is followed by non-life underwriting risk, to which catastrophic credit and bonding risk mainly contribute, due to the recession risk that burdens SOLUNION for 100% of the underwritten premiums and, lastly, credit and operational risks.